kijaehong1021/kijaehong/README.md

 ### [Maximizing LLM Caching](https://github.com/kijaehong1021/LLMCachingBoost)

-With the rapid advancement of LLMs, there are emerging attempts to expand the scope of data analysis in databases by leveraging LLMs.
-I'm conducting research on optimizing LLM caching for this purpose.
+- Exploring methods to maximize the effectiveness of LLM caching techniques in environments where LLMs are used to expand the scope of data analysis in databases
+- **Tech Stack**: LLM, Caching, Database

 ### [Optimizing Semantic Operators in a Query Plan](https://github.com/kijaehong1021/SemanticOperatorOptimizer)

-To broaden the analytical capabilities of databases, recent research is incorporating LLMs into database operators to 1) check specific conditions or 2) extract new attributes from records.
-However, since LLM inference is a highly costly operation, finding ways to minimize this overhead is essential, and this is a topic I am currently exploring with great interest.
+- Research on extending database operators to check conditions and extract new attributes from records using LLM inference
+- Exploring optimization methods to minimize the overhead of costly LLM inference operations
+- **Tech Stack**: LLM, Query Optimization, Database Operators

 ---